pJotoro/jo/README.md

 ## Why wrap over OpenGL?
 Why not just use it directly?

-OpenGL 4.6 is great; unfortunately, there isn't a 500 page book on how to use it, and it isn't at all clear which procedures it deprecates and which procedures it keeps. jo/ngl bans the "deprecated" procedures by simply not providing wrappers over them.
+OpenGL 4.6 is great; unfortunately, there isn't a 500 page book on how to use it, and it isn't at all clear which procedures it deprecates and which procedures it keeps. jo:ngl bans the "deprecated" procedures by simply not providing wrappers over them.
 This way, you have no choice but to use the procedures you actually want.

 # IMPORTANT: